michael-aguilar-web/broccosite-v3/about.md

 - frc mentoring
 - games
     - apex
+    - valorant
+    - genshin
     - baldur's gate 3
-    - genshin
-    - the occasional valorant swiftplay
     - using osu to meditate
     - dreaming about the riot mmo
 - doomscrolling
 - going to the gym to channel my inner caveman
-- inhaling nijisanji content
 - ---[^1] <!--vl-->
 - ---[^1] <!--bp-->
 - ???